 In fact, academia as a whole is slowly but surely starting to acknowledge the diminishing importance of such "hard" factors.
-One professor from the University of Southern Florida has pointed out to schools nationwide that the classical reliance on test scores, specifically the GRE, is outdated and misguided, as such tests are rarely accurate predictors of success, The Tampa Tribune reported.
+According to TBO.com, one professor from the University of Southern Florida has pointed out to schools nationwide that the classical reliance on test scores, specifically the GRE, is outdated and misguided, as such tests are rarely accurate predictors of success, The Tampa Tribune reported.

 Earning a Ph.D. is All About Experiencing New Things

 If your sole purpose for attending graduate school was to gain knowledge, you could just read books.
 The primary appeal of graduate school isn't the information you'll be absorbing, but the opportunities you'll have access to that you otherwise wouldn't be able to experience.
 As a graduate student, you'll have access to all sorts of unique opportunities, from guest lectures to seminars to travel-abroad programs.
 True, a lot of these may not directly impact your grade or the success of your program, but what they will do is expose you to new perspectives, people and ideas.
 Your role as a graduate student is to use your knowledge of your field to contribute to the world, and such opportunities are great ways to do just that.